Other articles might like:

 How it all began

-The idea for selling candles just popped into my head one night as I was drifting off to sleep.
+The idea of selling candles just popped into my head one night as I was drifting off to sleep.
 It was October 24, 2020.
 I thought, “Candles are always pleasant.”
 So I grabbed my computer and started to Google — how to make candles, how to start a candle business, candle suppliers near me; things like that.

 Being pragmatic, I went to Michaels the next day to buy a few basic candle-making supplies to see if I even enjoyed the process before jumping straight into a business.
 I made a cute little Mason jar candle by melting wax on the stove in my kitchen and I thoroughly enjoyed it.